jenkidev/Milestone_project_2/README.md

 * Git and Github - Used for version control and hosting.
 * Gitpod - Used as an IDE.
 * Google Fonts - Used to generate custom fonts for the website.
+* Responsinator.com- Used to assess responsiveness across a large device array and orientations.
 ## Site Features

 N.B.
 The site has gone through some revision.
 During the course of the project I fell quite ill and had to cut back on several features due to time crunch but still endeavoured to follow a minimal viable product approach.
 These changes will be detailed in this section.